coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 * Before adding a Ruby gem, check its popularity on
   <https://www.ruby-toolbox.com/>, and prefer "more popular" gems.
-  A popular gem may have unintentional or intentional vulnerabilities, but they are less likely.
+  A popular gem may have unintentional or intentional vulnerabilities, but they are less likely, and are more likely to be noticed.
 * For Ruby gems, look at its data at <https://rubygems.org/> to learn more about it.
+E.G., is it still actively maintained?
 * All required reused components MUST be open source software (OSS).
-  It is *not* acceptable to insert a dependency that *requires* proprietary software (making it portable so it *can* use some proprietary software is gratefully welcome).
+  It is *not* acceptable to insert a dependency that *requires* proprietary software; making it portable so it *can* use some proprietary software is gratefully welcome.
   Obviously, we also have to combine them legally in the way they are used.

 We use 'license_finder' to help ensure that we're using OSS legally.